 (Private Homes and Families)

-For local childcare/babysitting, yardwork, and other neighborhood positions, please send your job description and application information to email@example.com.
-Posts will be subject to review by Talent and Career Development.
+For local childcare/babysitting, yardwork, and other neighborhood positions, please send your job description and application information to firstname.lastname@example.org.
+Posts will be subject to review by the Center for Career Development.
 These positions will be posted in our weekly Jobs in the Neighborhood newsletter.
 Students who are interested will contact you directly.
 We cannot guarantee the accuracy of the contents, although we do our very best.
 References can be requested individually by employers.
 Jobs will be posted for 3 weeks; we will repost upon request.

 Posting on HANDSHAKE or our Jobs in the Neighborhood newsletter does NOT indicate an endorsement of the employer by Eastern University.
-Neither the University, nor Talent and Career Development, assumes any responsibility whatsoever for inaccurate or misleading information, nor does the presence of a posting on this site indicate the position is appropriate for any student.
+Neither the University, nor the Center for Career Development, assumes any responsibility whatsoever for inaccurate or misleading information, nor does the presence of a posting on this site indicate the position is appropriate for any student.
 All employers posting on this site or in the newsletter agree that any information received regarding a candidate must not be used for any purposes other than providing further information to the applicants about the jobs.
 All unpaid internship posts must fall within the guidelines of Fact Sheet 71 and employers are responsible for upholding these guidelines with unpaid interns.

 Job seekers should avoid positions requesting financial information and monetary payments/exchanges including checks, cash, or money orders as they are most likely a scam.
 As with any job posting site, applicants should research potential employers before applying.
 Please report any concerns with a particular posting or employer to the Center for Career Development.